marouane53/rgc-counter/README.md

 run_pipeline.bat
 ```

-The batch script will:
+The pipeline will:
-- Process all images in the `data/` folder
+- Process all images in the `input/` folder and its subdirectories
+- Automatically create corresponding output directories
-- Save results in the `output/` folder
+- Save results in the `Outputs/` folder
 - Generate analysis reports and visualizations

 ## Output Structure

-For each processed image, you'll find:
+For each processed image, you'll find in the `Outputs/` directory:
-- `masks/`: Segmentation masks
+- Segmentation masks
-- `visualization/`: Visual results and overlays
+- Visual results and overlays
-- `analysis/`: CSV files with cell counts and metrics
+- CSV files with cell counts and metrics
-- `report.pdf`: Summary report with key findings
+- The directory structure will mirror your input directory structure

 ## Configuration

-Edit `src/config.py` to customize:
+Edit `config.yaml` to customize:
 - Cell detection parameters
 - Analysis settings
 - Output formats
 - Visualization options

+## Git Integration

+The project is set up to:
+- Track all source code and configuration files
+- Ignore input images and output results
+- Maintain the `input/` and `Outputs/` directory structure
+- Prevent accidental commits of large data files

 ## Contributing